Chandra-Kalidindi/assignment2-kalidindi/AboutMe.md

 ### Quotes

-> Imagination is more important than knowledge - *Albert Einstein*
+"Imagination is more important than knowledge" - *Albert Einstein*

-> Everything is theoretically impossible, Until it is done - *Robert A Heinlein*
+"Everything is theoretically impossible, Until it is done" - *Robert A Heinlein*

 ---